negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 where i explain/demonstrate eclectic methods; skills, tools, and materials i employ (as appropriate) in my research-creation process why analogue at times - when do i employ the digital and for what ends? all part of apparatus

-## dm - tactic of/for transgression // interference
+## dm - tactic of/for transgression // interference  theory as praxis
 --> why DM is tactic AND site (later)
 *boundary play, limits vanishing points and transgression part*